 pgjdbc, the PostgreSQL JDBC Driver, allows attacker to inject SQL if using PreferQueryMode=SIMPLE.
 Note this is not the default.
 In the default mode there is no vulnerability.
 A placeholder for a numeric value must be immediately preceded by a minus.
 There must be a second placeholder for a string value after the first placeholder; both must be on the same line.
 By constructing a matching string payload, the attacker can inject SQL to alter the query,bypassing the protections that parameterized queries bring against SQL Injection attacks.
 Versions before 42.7.2, 42.6.1, 42.5.5, 42.4.4, 42.3.9, and 42.2.28 are affected.

-A vulnerability was found in 7-card Fakabao up to 1.0_build20230805.
-It has been declared as critical.
-This vulnerability affects unknown code of the file member/notify.php.
-The manipulation of the argument out_trade_no leads to sql injection.
+A vulnerability classified as critical was found in SourceCodester Canteen Management System.
+This vulnerability affects unknown code of the file ajax_represent.php.
+The manipulation of the argument customer_id leads to sql injection.
+The attack can be initiated remotely.
 The exploit has been disclosed to the public and may be used.
-The identifier of this vulnerability is VDB-249388.
-NOTE: The vendor was contacted early about this disclosure but did not respond in any way.
+The identifier of this vulnerability is VDB-215272.

-A vulnerability classified as critical has been found in Campcodes Online College Library System 1.0.
-This affects an unknown part of the file /admin/return_add.php of the component HTTP POST Request Handler.
-The manipulation of the argument student leads to sql injection.
+A vulnerability, which was classified as critical, was found in PHPGurukul Boat Booking System 1.0.
+This affects an unknown part of the file /admin/edit-boat.php.
+The manipulation of the argument bid leads to sql injection.
 It is possible to initiate the attack remotely.
 The exploit has been disclosed to the public and may be used.
-The associated identifier of this vulnerability is VDB-249363.